Table of Contents

 What’s the London Cable Car Price?

-You can get on and off the Emirates cable car in the same way you do any other public transport in London – just tap your bank card or Oyster card.
-You can also just turn up and buy tickets at the terminals via the ticket office if you don’t have a suitable card to tap in and out.
+You can get on and off the London cable car like any other public transport in London – tap your bank card or Oyster card.
+You can also turn up and buy tickets at the terminals via the ticket office if you don’t have a suitable card to tap in and out.

-Alternatively, if you’d like to book your Emirates cable car tickets in advance, you can do so by clicking here.
-There are also a few other options to book online such as Emirates Air Line and Clipper combo tickets or VIP Fast Track Experience.
+Alternatively, if you’d like to book your IFS Cloud Cable Car tickets in advance, you can do so online.
+Other options to book online, such as the Clipper combo tickets or VIP Fast Track Experience, are available.
 But to be honest, it probably never gets busy enough that you need to worry about skipping the queue and paying for the privilege!
 Note it’s cheaper to pay any other way than at the ticket office.

 London cable car prices are below: